JohannesLorenz/lmms-zyn-fusion-test/README.md

 What should work:

-- play previews
 - load and save files
+- preview XMZ files from 'My Presets' (left sidebar in LMMS)
+- drag-drop XMZ files from 'My Presets' over songs
 - drag-drop the zyn instrument on tracks from old zyn to convert them
-- drag-drop xmz files over songs
 - drag-drop zyn widgets on automation patterns (you must **keep the F1 key pressed**, in contrast to LMMS, where it's the control key)
-- exporting songs
+- exporting songs, e.g. to WAV

 What still needs to be done: